 Individual Behaviour Plan

-Pupil Name: Class S: Year group:
+Pupil Name: C lass: Year group:

 Date of birth: Medical conditions/needs:

 Date plan starts: Date of next review: Staff working with the pupil:

 Challenging behaviour: Targets:

 What does it look like?
 What are we working towards?

 What triggers it?
 How do we get there?

 Strategies for positive behaviour: Early warning signs:

 How do we maintain positive behavior?
 How do we prevent an incident?

 Phrases to use What to look out for

 Rewards, motivators How to respond (reminders, alternative environment)

-Reactive strategies:How do we diffuse the situation?• What to do and what not to do• Phrases to use• Calming techniquesAt what stage should another member of staffbe informed?
-Who should this be?
+Reactive strategies: How do we diffuse the situation? • What to do and what not to do • Phrases to use • Calming techniques At what stage should another member of situation?
 Support after an incident: How do we help the pupil reflect and learn from the incident?
 Is there anything that staff can learn about working with this pupil?

 Agreement:

 Parent name: Staff name:

 Parent signature Staff signature:

 Date: Date: